History Company Prayer

 In his time as Senior Expert (vulgo: Space Cowboy) on the Pragsattel (Stuttgart-Feuerbach) Dr. Josef Kurz, who led one of the prayer groups in Möhringen from mid-2007 to mid-2015 (see ‘Prayer Meetings in Möhringen’), had another role in the development of corporate prayer groups at Daimler.
 Together with Anette K., responsible for the reporting of Credit Risk Systems, he was able to found a prayer circle on Pragsattel in mid-2016.

 Since the departure of Josef Kurz, this circle, which meets during the lunch break in the offices of the Mercedes-Benz Bank, is continued by Anette K. with interim management support of another colleague.
-Although the number of participants in this circle is subject to greater fluctuations due to job changes and as a result, the meetings in the past often failed, the prayer circle did not dissolve.
-Instead, the remaining members are praying for growth.
+Although the number of participants in this circle was subject to greater fluctuations due to job changes and as a result, the meetings in the past often failed, the prayer circle did not dissolve.
+Instead, the remaining members were praying for growth.

 In 2018, this circle met temporarily in the nearby Gospel Forum in the Junghansstraße 7-9.
 The main reason for this was that the group could sing and play the guitar undisturbed which created a good atmosphere for prayer.